Throttling Prevention

 Use of very big folders with >1000 files on the first level of the folder

-To avoid this, please
+To avoid throttling:

 Segment your data (not too many files in the first level of a folder).